tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/ios_access/ios_push_certificate_intl.md

 ## Message Push Certificate Overview
-This guide describes how to generate iOS message push certificates required by TPNS. iOS push certificates include push certificates for the development environment and push certificates for the release environment.
+This section describes how to generate iOS message push certificates required by TPNS. iOS push certificates include push certificates for the development environment and push certificates for the release environment.
-According to this tutorial, create a push certificate for the development environment and a push certificate for the release environment.
+You can create push certificate for the development environment and push certificate for the release environment using this tutorial.